Written by Stacey Kelleher. Reviewed by cleaning expert and Puracy Co-Founder Sean Busch.

 Puracy is locally-owned in Austin, Texas by two best friends, Sean Busch and Paul Tracy.
 They have seven kids between them, and they’re both long-time pet owners.

 Back in 2012, one of Sean’s beloved beagles fell ill after licking a floor that had been cleaned with a harsh chemical cleaner.
 Although he made a full recovery, it was a scary incident they would never forget.
-At that very moment, founders Sean and Paul saw a need for natural, non-toxic products that were safe enough to use around their pets and young children.
-So they became committed to making Puracy products both non-toxic and cruelty-free.
+At that very moment, founders Sean and Paul saw a need for natural, safe products that were safe enough to use around their pets and young children – and Puracy was born .

 They’ve maintained that commitment for the past eight years, much to the delight of the company’s office bunny, Waffles.
 To this day, we’re proud to use only plant-based, cruelty-free formulations across our entire product lineup.